serverless/blog/posts/2018-04-30-how-to-create-landing-page-with-serverless-components.md

     npm install
     ```

-This will install all the dependancies and all the component dependancies.
+This will install all the dependencies and all the component dependencies.

 3. Set your AWS credentials in your ENV vars